hugomelendez/openshift-cicd-pipelines/docs/workshop/example2/README.md

     oc new-app --template=jenkins-ephemeral --name=jenkins -n hello-dev

-Copy the pipeline file to the root_dir of your repo:
+Copy the Jenkinsfile pipeline example to the root directory of your Git repository and push it:

-    cp workshop/example2/Jenkinsfile $APP_DIR/
+    cp ./docs/workshop/example2/Jenkinsfile your_repo/

 Create the pipeline (a pipeline is a BuildConfig of type JenkinsPipeline):